 There are a couple of options for getting WinGet installed on your machine.
-As it's open source, you can clone, build, run deploy from the source code which is in the GitHub repository if you want to go down that route.
+As it's open source, you can clone, build, and run deploy from the source code, which is in the GitHub repository if you want to go down that route.

-The other options for those that aren't comfortable with that are via the Windows Store or actually downloading the Release file from GitHub.
+The other options for those who aren't comfortable with that are via the Windows Store ordownloading the Release file from GitHub.

-There are some considerations you need to remember when trying to install the WinGet tool, to get the full picture and latest guidance you can head over here.
+There are some considerations you need to remember when trying to install the WinGet tool.
+To get the whole picture and the latest guidance, you can head over here.

-I've downloaded the latest .appxbundle file, to install just double click and go through the install wizard are prompted.
-It should be fairly quick.
+I've downloaded the latest .appxbundle file to install; just double-click and go through the install wizard prompted.
+It should be pretty quick.

 How do I know if WinGet is installed and running on Windows?

-To check the install has happened, launch PowerShell or Command Prompt shell and type in
+To check the installation has happened, launch PowerShell or Command Prompt shell and type in

 What packages can be installed by WinGet?

-There is a long list of package that can be installed with WinGet, if you type in the command
+There is a long list of packages that can be installed with WinGet if you type in the command

-It will take you through the list, and it's quite extensive!
+It will take you through the list, and it's pretty extensive!

 You can narrow that search down by issuing a command such as: